learningmatter-mit/surface-sampling/README.md

 # Overview

 This is the VSSR-MC algorithm for sampling surface reconstructions.
 VSSR-MC samples across both compositional and configurational spaces.
 It can interface with both a neural network potential (through ASE) or a classical potential (through ASE or LAMMPS).
-It is a key component of the Heuristic-Free Surface Reconstruction (HFSurfRecon) pipeline described in the following work:
+It is a key component of the Automatic Surface Reconstruction (AutoSurfRecon) pipeline described in the following work:

-"Machine learning-accelerated simulations enable heuristic-free surface reconstruction", by X. Du, J.K.
+"Machine learning-accelerated simulations enable automatic surface reconstruction", by X. Du, J.K.
 Damewood, J.R.
 Lunger, R. Millan, B. Yildiz, L. Li, and R. Gómez-Bombarelli. https://doi.org/10.48550/arXiv.2305.07251

 Please cite us if you find this work useful.
 Let us know in `issues` if you encounter any problems or have any questions.